apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/ServiceDiscovery.md

 1. Supports creation of DNS records for end-points of the deployed YARN applications
 2. Record names remain unchanged during restart of containers and/or applications
 3. Supports reverse lookups (name based on IP).
+Note, this works only for Docker containers.
 4. Supports security using the standards defined by The Domain Name System Security Extensions (DNSSEC)
 5. Highly available